application-research/delta-edge/docs/aggregation.md

    "message":"success"
 }
 ```

+- deal_id - this will initially be set to 0 until a deal transaction is made.
+- status - this will indicate the status of the deal from delta and storage market actor.
+- delta_node - this is the delta node that this file was used to deal

 ### Checking the status of the content by CID
 You can check the status of the file using the following command: